-Most snakes are not venomous, even here in the South.
+Most of our Georgia snakes are not venomous nor harmful in any way.
 But because many snakes have similar coloration, non-professionals often have a hard time telling them apart.
-For this reason -- and because of the obvious risks associated with handling snakes -- untrained people shouldn't attempt to trap or remove snakes themselves.
+For this reason, and because of the obvious risks associated with handling snakes, untrained people shouldn't attempt to trap or remove snakes themselves.

 Call us instead.
 We know how to tell dangerous snakes from harmless ones, and we have the know-how to safely remove any kind of snakes from your property.